king-ben/burstclock/supplement/template.md

 <beast namespace="beast.math.distributions:beast.core:beast.evolution.operators:beast.evolution.alignment:beast.evolution.substitutionmodel" version="2.6">
 ```

-The data is extracted from the Arawak dataset [@arawak-data] using Lexedata
+The data is extracted from the corresponding datasets using Lexedata
 v1.0.0.
 For each core concept, we encode the presence or absence of each cognate
 class connected to that concept in the language as a binary character.
 Because
 we cannot observe cognate classes that don't appear in our data at all, we